big-unibo/STGraph-evaluation/README.md

 #### Reproducing scale-out tests

-Scale-out tests are not directly reproducible due
+Scale-out tests are not directly reproducible through Docker.
+To reproduce scale-out experiments, follow the following steps:
+1. Deploy an AsterixDB cluster following the (official documentation)[https://asterixdb.apache.org/docs/0.9.9/ncservice.html].
+2. In the .env, update the `ASTERIXDB_CC_HOST` and `ASTERIXDB_NC_POOL` accordingly.
+Node controllers IPs must be separated by a comma (e.g., ASTERIXDB_NC_POOL=192.160.30.102,192.168.30.103)
+3. In the .env, set EVALUATION_SYSTEMS variable to 'dtgraph'
+4. Configure tests configuration accordingly in the .env (e.g., number of threads, dataset size).
+5. Run ```sh ./run_tests.sh```